bolt/docs/docs/installation/permissions.md

     find $dir -type f -print0 | xargs -0 chmod u+rw-x,g+rw-x,o+r-wx > /dev/null 2>&1
 done
 ```

+<p class="note"><strong>Note</strong> If you're using SQLite, you must ensure
+the database file is writable for the webserver's user.
+It's stored in
+<code>var/data/bolt.sqlite</code> by default.
+This means that it's taken into
+account in the above instructions.
+If you've configured the file to be located
+elsewhere, you might need to set the permissions yourself.</p>

 Make sure that the root folder is also readable by the web server.
 On some
 setups (mainly shared hosting solutions) this is not always the case.
 To remedy